-Since its inception in 1986, the AACR Annual Meeting Scholar-in-Training Award program has provided more than 4,580 grants to young investigators and has received support from more than 55 cancer research foundations, corporations, individuals, and other organizations dedicated to the fight against cancer.
+Since its inception in 1986, the AACR Annual Meeting Scholar-in-Training Award program has provided almost 4,700 grants to young investigators and has received support from 60 cancer research foundations, corporations, individuals, and other organizations dedicated to the fight against cancer.

 Scholar-in-Training Awards are highly competitive and recognize outstanding young investigators presenting meritorious proffered papers at the AACR Annual Meeting.

-Applications for Scholar-in-Training Awards for the 2019 AACR Annual Meeting were accepted until
+The deadline to submit all applications for Scholar-in-Training Awards for the 2020 AACR Annual Meeting is

 - Applicants must be the first author and presenter of an abstract submitted for presentation at the Annual Meeting.